by 912iSPower » one year ago

 That’s the front of shroud.
 Back of shroud connects to my cabin heat.
 See below photos:

-by Scott Anselm » one year ago
+by Scott Anselm » 2 years ago

 I'm far from an expert but I would think a seal around the cooler would help but I would also look at extending both back and down ( I see there is a small extension) the addition at the rear of your oil opening in the cowl.
 It looks like you have a nose gear so you will have some gap but with the large gap you have under the engine in the cowl I would guess you have a lot of turbulence from air hitting the firewall and nose gear.
 Partially closing that gap with a nice smooth transition and little more drop may help.
 Just look at it from how to create a smooth efficient airflow.
 A slight "V" in the middle if the extension might let it flow better around the landing strut.